 To foster feelings of responsibility in solving problems in a community

 Because 11th grade students are more established in their understanding of their own strengths and weaknesses as leaders, the junior experience focuses on the broader community.
-The first component has more of an academic focus as juniors work on a large academic research project for their English class called the Solutions Project.
-This rigorous project asks students to explore a local problem in Taiwan, such as those relating to birth rate, pollution, health care, or poverty, by conducting research in various media sources and through interviews with local experts in that field.
-Paper presentations propose a realistic solution to that problem in Taiwan.
-The second component is an international service learning trip in the spring to Indonesia.
+The first component has an academic focus as juniors work on a large research project that asks students to explore a local problem in Taiwan, such as those relating to birth rate, pollution, health care, or poverty, by conducting research in various media sources and through interviews with local experts in that field.
+Presentations propose a realistic solution to that problem in Taiwan.
+The second component is an international service learning trip to Southeast Asia.
 The junior class raises money each year for this service trip.
-On the trip students work on a project in a village community in Indonesia, discuss issues of social justice, and spend one or two nights in a local home.
+On the trip students study the history and culture of the region, work on a project in a village community, and discuss issues of social justice and how to pursue solutions to these issues.

 - 12th Grade

-To begin transition from high school to university
+To begin to transition from high school to university

 Would your workplace be a possible location for MAK senior externs?
 Please click here for more information!